 – Ten school days following the last date of attendance.

-- If tuition and fees are collected in advance of entrance, and if after expiration of the 10-day cancellation privilege, the student does not enter the school, not more than $100 in any nonrefundable administrative fees charged shall be retained by the school for the entire residence program or synchronous distance education course.
+- If tuition and fees are collected in advance of entrance, and if after expiration of the 10-day cancellation period, the student does not enter the school, not more than $100 in any nonrefundable administrative fees charged shall be retained by the school for the entire residence program or synchronous distance education course.

 - If a student enters a residence or synchronous distance education program and withdraws or is otherwise terminated, after the cancellation period, the school or college may retain not more than $100 in any administrative fees charged for the entire program.
 The minimum refund of the remaining tuition and fees will be the pro rata portion of tuition, fees, and other charges that the number of hours remaining in the portion of the course or program for which the student has been charged after the effective date of termination bears to the total number of hours in the portion of the course or program for which the student has been charged, except that a student may not collect a refund if the student has completed 75% or more of the total number of hours in the portion of the program for which the student has been charged on the effective date of termination.
 (More simply, the refund is based on the precise number of course or program hours the student has paid for, but not yet used, at the point of termination, up to the 75% completion mark, after which no refund is due.)